 There are many ways to measure your risk tolerance.
 Over the last several decades there have been countless questionnaires that attempt to measure this.
 These questionnaires have spanned from dozens of questions all the way to a simple single question such as “On a scale of 1 to 100, what is your risk tolerance?”.
 Most of them have been pretty useless.

 For years, financial advisors have relied on their experience and one-on-one discussions with clients to help them determine a client’s risk tolerance.
 This method is far from perfect.
-One downside to this method is that you (the client) may end up not truly understanding how much risk you are exposed to or why you are exposed to a certain level of risk.
+One downside to this approach is that you (the client) may end up not actually understanding how much risk you are exposed to or why you are exposed to some degree of risk.
 This method is also subject to the advisor’s own biases and may not truly reflect your beliefs.
 People tend to hear what they want to hear.

 Typical market fluctuations don’t count

-What are the three things that make up a good risk analysis?
+What are the three things that make up an excellent risk analysis?

-Make sure you understand what the typical fluctuations of your portfolio will look like.
+- Make sure you understand what the typical fluctuations of your portfolio are.

 This is where the plus or minus two standard deviations come in.
 If you want to understand standard deviations and how they relate to your investment returns, Wikipedia has a decent explanation.
 95% of the time your returns will fall within certain levels at two standard deviations.
 This is a good range to know and get comfortable with.
-It is not by any means sufficient for you to make a decision on your long term investment plan.
+It is not by any means sufficient for you to decide on your long-term investment plan.
 Two standard deviations are just the “don’t worry about it” range.
 It’s the other 5% of the returns that cause investors to make detrimental decisions at the exact wrong times.

 What should you do next?